 My husband, Carl, and I moved to The Villages from Maine in Sept. of 2011.
 Initially we returned to Maine for the summer months, but after three years decided to make this our full-time home.
 In my "Pre-Villages/Pre-Retirement" life, I enjoyed a 33-year career in education serving in two Main school districts in roles as classroom teacher, school principal, and superintendent of schools.
 Once here, I began taking line dance classes and have been “hooked” ever since.
 I initially started subbing for other teachers, and then took over the Lake Miona class on a regular basis from another instructor in 2016.
 I currently teach 4 classes weekly ranging from beginner through intermediate levels.
 When not dancing, I enjoy playing cards, doing puzzles, shopping, traveling, and spending time with Carl and our golden retriever, Brinkley.

 Kathy Campbell is a line dance instructor who loves to dance at the square!
 The group she dances with has 100+ dances that they adapt to the songs played by the various bands.
-Although Kathy does not have a weekly class, she substitutes for many regular instructors (locations vary), and she hosts a workshop (at Rohan) on a regular basis, called Dancing At The Squares Workshop!
+Kathy now has a weekly class where she teaches these dances!
+Her class is held Thursday mornings, 8:30-9:50 at Laurel Manor!
+Kathy also substitutes for many regular instructors (locations vary), and she hosts a workshop (at Rohan) on a regular basis, called Dancing At The Squares Workshop!
 Additionally, Kathy co-hosts a line dance social (at Seabreeze rec center) 5 times per year called Dance & Dance (some more!).
-At each event (classes, workshops, socials) — only dances that are danced at the square are taught!
-This is a passion for Kathy, so that people have fun learning the dances enjoyed at the square!
+At each event (classes, workshops, socials) — her focus is on dances that are danced on the square!
+This is a passion for Kathy.
+She loves teaching the many dances enjoyed at the square and also at her Dance & Dance (Some More) indoor social.
 For more information or to be added to the email group with updates as to all events taught by Kathy at peppy1129@yahoo.com.

 During Covid, while practicing with friends in my garage, I started inviting my neighbors.
 Our little group kept growing.
 We danced in the street all summer long and in September I was able to reserve a room at Water Lily Recreation Center and opened the class to others.
 I teach AB Level 1 Monday at Water Lily from 8:30 - 9:45.
 Tuesday at Lake Miona from 12:00 - 1:00.